What is Glomerulonephritis (Nephritis)?

 At stage 4, kidney function is severely impacted upon.
 Your kidneys are now only working at a level between 15 to 29 percent.

-Stage 5 entails total kidney failure.
+Stage 5 entails total kidney failure (renal failure).
 This means your kidneys are barely able to filter waste as they should.
 Function at this stage is less than 15 percent.

 Glomerulonephritis can be diagnosed through a series of tests.
 These will be performed if your doctor suspects you have the disorder based on your symptoms.